 How DRM-free works?

-In the last article, we analyzed the operation of the DRM system in games; in this article, we will explore the function of DRM-free and how it is better than simple DRM.
+In the glossary article, we analyzed the operation of the DRM system in games; in this article, we will explore the function of DRM-free and how it is better than simple DRM.

 What is DRM-free?